eza-community/eza/man/eza.1.md

 : Suppress the time field.

 `--stdin`
-: read file names from stdin, one per line or other separator specified in environment
+: When you wish to pipe directories to eza/read from stdin.
+Separate one per line or define custom separation char in `EZA_STDIN_SEPARATOR` env variable.

 `-@`, `--extended`
 : List each file’s extended attributes and sizes.